-TALY - THE LUXOR HOTEL AND CASINO, LAS VEGAS, USA Martin Parr Kuta, Bali, Indonesia - Piazza san marco, venice,
+Martin Parr THE LUXOR HOTEL AND CASINO, LAS VEGAS, USA, - KUTA,

 Martin Parr is the most famous photographer for his work about tourism industry.
 Between art photography and documentary, his will is to witness and draw up a report about society's evolution.
 In the 90's, with the beginning of the photographer started to document massive tourism.
 He moves his camera lens towards what looks like ordinary scenes but focuses ironically on details that aren't insignificant.